 Silicon Motion (SIMO) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the chip company had lost 4.03% over the past month, lagging the Computer and Technology sector's gain of 4.34% and the S&P 500's gain of 5.51% in that time.
+Coming into today, shares of the chip company had lost 6.2% in the past month.
+In that same time, the Computer and Technology sector gained 2.36%, while the S&P 500 gained 3.75%.

-Silicon Motion will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $1.52, up 36.94% from the prior-year quarter.
+Wall Street will be looking for positivity from Silicon Motion as it approaches its next earnings report date.
+The company is expected to report EPS of $1.79, up 61.26% from the prior-year quarter.
 Our most recent consensus estimate is calling for quarterly revenue of $231.67 million, up 27.01% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $7.87 per share and revenue of $1.15 billion.
-These totals would mark changes of +26.73% and +25.13%, respectively, from last year.
+SIMO's full-year Zacks Consensus Estimates are calling for earnings of $7.71 per share and revenue of $1.14 billion.
+These results would represent year-over-year changes of +24.15% and +23.62%, respectively.

 Investors might also notice recent changes to analyst estimates for Silicon Motion.
-Recent revisions tend to reflect the latest near-term business trends.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Silicon Motion is currently a Zacks Rank #2 (Buy).
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Silicon Motion is currently sporting a Zacks Rank of #3 (Hold).

-Looking at its valuation, Silicon Motion is holding a Forward P/E ratio of 8.92.
-This valuation marks a discount compared to its industry's average Forward P/E of 21.2.
+Valuation is also important, so investors should note that Silicon Motion has a Forward P/E ratio of 8.67 right now.
+Its industry sports an average Forward P/E of 21.04, so we one might conclude that Silicon Motion is trading at a discount comparatively.

-Also, we should mention that SIMO has a PEG ratio of 0.99.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Electronics - Semiconductors was holding an average PEG ratio of 1.29 at yesterday's closing price.
+Meanwhile, SIMO's PEG ratio is currently 0.96.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+SIMO's industry had an average PEG ratio of 1.29 as of yesterday's close.

 The Electronics - Semiconductors industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 65, which puts it in the top 26% of all 250+ industries.
+This group has a Zacks Industry Rank of 68, putting it in the top 27% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.